Preferred Repeaters

 21 WA3DZD*** 224.76 223.16 107.2 MD FM Assoc Wide area repeater network spanning Baltimore/DC area.
 Linked to 146.76 and 444.000.
 146.76 is the primary RACES repeater for Central Maryland.

-The MARC 146.955 repeater has exceptional coverage of the DC area, and may be used for initial callup, situational awareness, and regional coordination.
+* The MARC 146.955 repeater has exceptional coverage of the DC area, and may be used by MC ARES for initial callup, situational awareness, and regional coordination.
 ARES operations will typically be conducted on the MCACS 443.900 repeater.

-The Maryland FM Association repeater, 146.760 MHz, is the primary RACES repeater for central Maryland and the preferred channel for communications with MDEM.
+*** The Maryland FM Association repeater, 146.760 MHz, is the secondary RACES repeater for central Maryland and the alternate channel for communications with MDEM.
 This repeater is part of a system of linked repeaters on 224.76 and 444.0 MHz.
 To avoid interference with Winlink operations on 2 meters, consider accessing this repeater on either of those bands.